 Compared to the Pop Art of the 1960s, with Oldenberg’s enlarged wedding rings and giant soft hamburgers, Neo Pop artists were preoccupied with protest images and a backlash to the conservative 1980s.
 This was also the time when Punk scenes splintered into New Wave, Grunge music, and more.
 Images of protest in art and music influenced a savvy audience of college-aged generation X students, who took to the tools of philanthropy, marketing, and politics they had learned well and put them to work against the status quo.

-The AIDS epidemic exploded at this time and the U.S. Federal government was largely unresponsive to the problem, so these groups of young people sought to disrupt business as usual, but they did so systematically.
+The AIDS epidemic exploded at this time and the U.S. Federal government was largely unresponsive to the problem, so groups of young people sought to disrupt business as usual, but they did so systematically.
 Young people of the 1980s, particularly in the LGBTQ communities, organized large nonprofits, like the Gay Men’s Health Crisis (GMHC) and Act Up.
 GMHC was a nonprofit that raised funding and established services for people with AIDS.
 The other arm of this movement was Act Up, whose strategy was very organized but its medium was disruption through social protest.
 The slogan “Silence=Death” (Silence equals Death) became folklore as they pasted their posters and stickers any place they would be seen.
 They disrupted official functions, chained themselves together as barriers and made a presence that is still remembered along with red lapel ribbons.

 The Names Project and the AIDS Memorial Quilt were also forms deployed as a visual demonstration of social action.
 Its impact illustrated the massive numbers of people who had died of HIV and AIDS in just a few years.
 The quilt was one of the first of its kind.
 Individuals, and groups created quilt squares in memory of someone they knew who died of AIDS.
 Each square was sewn together into larger blocks and arranged on the Capital Mall in Washington, DC, to resemble a quilt covering the entire area.
 The visual impact of the quilt drew significant attention from the press and visualized the massive impact of AIDS to government officials, who had been largely unresponsive to calls for research funding.
-Artistically, The Names Project broke ground in the world of visual forms.
-The project was open to anyone who could make a quilt block, whether they called themselves artists, or not.
+Artistically, The Names Project broke ground in the world of visual forms, because anyone who could make a quilt block, whether they called themselves artists, or not.

 Continue to biographies of NeoPop Artists on this Biographies menu: http://aaep1600.osu.edu/book/menu1980s.php